galahad42/Student-Management-System/README.md

-Please put all images in "C:" drive before running the script
+Put all the contents of "SFS" folder in "C:" drive before running the script